seamapi/docs/docs/api/acs/systems/list.md

 **acs_system_id**
 ID of the `acs_system`.
 **can_add_acs_users_to_acs_access_groups**
-Indicates whether the `acs_system` supports <a href="https://docs.seam.co/latest/capability-guides/access-systems/assigning-users-to-access-groups#add-an-acs-user-to-an-access-group">adding users to access groups</a>.
-See also <a href="https://docs.seam.co/latest/capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems">Access Group-based Access Control Systems</a>.
+Indicates whether the `acs_system` supports <a href="../../../capability-guides/access-systems/assigning-users-to-access-groups#add-an-acs-user-to-an-access-group" data-internal-link>adding users to access groups</a>.
+See also <a href="../../../capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems" data-internal-link>Access Group-based Access Control Systems</a>.
 **can_automate_enrollment**
-Indicates whether it is possible to <a href="https://docs.seam.co/latest/capability-guides/mobile-access-in-development/issuing-mobile-credentials-from-an-access-control-system#prepare-the-phones-for-a-user-identity-to-start-receiving-mobile-credentials-using-an-enrollment-aut">launch enrollment automations</a> for the `acs_system`.
+Indicates whether it is possible to <a href="../../../capability-guides/mobile-access-in-development/issuing-mobile-credentials-from-an-access-control-system#prepare-the-phones-for-a-user-identity-to-start-receiving-mobile-credentials-using-an-enrollment-aut" data-internal-link>launch enrollment automations</a> for the `acs_system`.
 **can_create_acs_access_groups**
-Indicates whether the `acs_system` supports creating <a href="https://docs.seam.co/latest/capability-guides/access-systems/assigning-users-to-access-groups">access groups</a>.
-See also <a href="https://docs.seam.co/latest/capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems">Access Group-based Access Control Systems</a>.
+Indicates whether the `acs_system` supports creating <a href="../../../capability-guides/access-systems/assigning-users-to-access-groups" data-internal-link>access groups</a>.
+See also <a href="../../../capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems" data-internal-link>Access Group-based Access Control Systems</a>.
 **can_remove_acs_users_from_acs_access_groups**
-Indicates whether the `acs_system` supports <a href="https://docs.seam.co/latest/capability-guides/access-systems/assigning-users-to-access-groups#remove-an-acs-user-from-an-access-group">removing users from access groups</a>.
-See also <a href="https://docs.seam.co/latest/capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems">Access Group-based Access Control Systems</a>.
+Indicates whether the `acs_system` supports <a href="../../../capability-guides/access-systems/assigning-users-to-access-groups#remove-an-acs-user-from-an-access-group" data-internal-link>removing users from access groups</a>.
+See also <a href="../../../capability-guides/access-systems/understanding-access-control-system-differences#access-group-based-access-control-systems" data-internal-link>Access Group-based Access Control Systems</a>.
 **connected_account_ids**
-IDs of the <a href="https://docs.seam.co/latest/core-concepts/connected-accounts">connected accounts</a> associated with the `acs_system`.
+IDs of the <a href="../../../core-concepts/connected-accounts" data-internal-link>connected accounts</a> associated with the `acs_system`.
 **created_at**
 Date and time at which the `acs_system` was created.
 **errors**